sismo-core/sismo-docs/tutorials/sismo-connect/gate-your-contracts-with-sismo-connect-advanced.md

-# Gate your contracts with sismoConnect (Advanced)
+# Gate your contracts with Sismo Connect (Advanced)

 ### What’s inside?

-This tutorial will walk you through how we built zkDrop, an application allowing whitelisted wallets and GitHub accounts to benefit from an airdrop on a public address while keeping their eligible account private thanks to an on-chain [**sismoConnect**](../../readme/sismo-connect.md) integration.
+This tutorial will walk you through how we built zkDrop, an application allowing whitelisted wallets and GitHub accounts to benefit from an airdrop on a public address while keeping their eligible account private thanks to an on-chain [**Sismo Connect**](../../readme/sismo-connect.md) integration.

 To get a feel of what you will build in this tutorial, you can try out a demo [**here**](https://demo.zkdrop.io/mergooor-pass).

 {% hint style="info" %}
 You can access the open-source repository of the demo (in Next) [here](https://github.com/sismo-core/zkdrop).

-The repository use the [`@sismo-core/sismo-connect-react`](https://docs.sismo.io/sismo-docs/technical-documentation/zkconnect/zkconnect-react-request) package to request the proof and the [sismoConnect Solidity library](../../technical-documentation/sismo-connect/solidity-library.md) to verify it.
+The repository use the [`@sismo-core/sismo-connect-react`](https://docs.sismo.io/sismo-docs/technical-documentation/zkconnect/zkconnect-react-request) package to request the proof and the [Sismo Connect Solidity library](../../technical-documentation/sismo-connect/solidity-library.md) to verify it.
 {% endhint %}

 ### Tutorial use case